 Ovarian cancer is a disease in which cells in the ovaries grow out of control and form tumors.
 Type, subtype, stage, and grade are just a few ways to classify ovarian cancer.

 Type and subtype refer to where the first tumor is formed.
 Knowing this can help health care professionals identify specific characteristics that define the cancer.
-The 3 types of ovarian cancer are epithelial, germ, and stromal.
+The 3 types of ovarian cancer are epithelial, germ cell, and stromal.

 Epithelial ovarian carcinoma originates in the tissue that surrounds the ovaries.
 This is the most common type of ovarian cancer, accounting for almost 90% of diagnoses.